LSSTDESC/atmosphtransmemullsst/README.md

 After cloning the repo from github, the installation may proceed as follow:

+         go in the package top directory (where the pyproject.toml file is): cd atmosphtransmemullsst

          python -m pip install -e .
          or
          python -m pip install .